 Almond Christmas Crescents have been the star of my annual Christmas cookie baking, and no matter what cookies I decide to make, I would have death warrants out on me if I didn’t make these Almond Crescents.
-These almond cookies can be a bit time consuming because you have to roll them into little logs and then bend into a crescent shape.
+These almond cookies can be a bit time-consuming because you have to roll them into little logs and then bend them into a crescent shape.
 After they are baked, you roll them in powdered sugar which also can be a pain to do because of the crescent shape.
 You also have to be careful not to break them.
 But it’s a labor of love, and everyone will love you for them, and your mouth will be filled with joy when the almond and butter and powdered sugar of these cookies hits your tongue.
 You can see how they are a big hit.

 But this year I only made a small batch of the crescents.
-Instead I made some that are round like a traditional cookie.
+Instead, I made some that are round like a traditional cookie.
 It was much easier to make, easier to roll in powdered sugar, and even easier to eat because they didn’t fall apart as much.
 So I guess they should be called “Christmas Almond Rounds.”
 These are so much easier to make.
-I also recommend getting a medium-sized ice cream scoop instead of using a teaSpoon to fish out the dough from the bowl.
+I also recommend getting a medium-sized ice cream scoop instead of using a teaspoon to fish out the dough from the bowl.
 It goes much faster and cleaner.
 Carlos bought me one with a purple handle - my favorite color!

 When the cookies cooled, the jam was stuck to the cookie.
-The first batch of almond thumbprint cookies got filled with Triple Berry Jam.
-This jam is one of my all time favorite jams because it’s a triple taste of my three favorite flavors: cherry, raspberry, and strawberry.
-Blended perfectly together, this jam from Emily G’s is one of our customer favorites too.
+The first batch of almond thumbprint cookies got filled with Mixed Red Berry Jam.
+This jam is one of my all-time favorite jams because it’s a quadruple taste of my four favorite flavors: cherry, raspberry, strawberry, and red currants.
+Blended perfectly together, this jam is one of our customer favorites too.
 Combining the almond thumbprint cookies with this jam was like going to heaven.